How to Gain Experience as a Newly Qualified Assessor

 This would involve you in observing another Assessor carrying out their day-to-day job.
-This Assessor would need to be qualified.
+This Assessor would need to be fully qualified.
 It would be most ideal to be watching the Assessor actually carrying out assessments with their learner.
-You wouldn’t be required to do or say anything as the shadower you are simply watching and taking notes.
+You wouldn’t be required to do or say anything, as the ‘shadower’ you are simply watching and taking notes.

 Whilst this is volunteer experience and therefore unpaid, shadowing is a great way to get your foot in the door.
 It will also get some well-needed experience under your belt.
 It’s great for newly qualified assessors and will maximise your chances of getting an Assessing job, so it’s definitely worthwhile!

 Plenty of training organisations and/or local colleges are happy to allow newly qualified Assessors to shadow their Assessors; mainly because it doesn’t cost them anything.
 So all you would need to do is approach these types of companies.
 Another thing to consider is if you have any family or friends that work in Further Education; have a chat with them and see if they can help you out with any shadowing opportunities.
 Even consider asking your connections on LinkedIn.

 (Our apologies, but because of the way we deliver our courses, we are not able to offer shadowing opportunities.)

 Another route you could try is End Point Assessment.
 Independent End Point Assessors (IEPAs) are the people who do the final checks to ensure that an apprentice has passed their apprenticeship.
 This role is different to one of an NVQ assessor and is in huge demand.
 Have a quick search for End Point Assessor jobs and you will see what I mean.

 - A recognised Assessor qualification such as the Level 3 Certificate in Assessing Vocational Achievement.